-LifeBridge Health in Baltimore, Maryland assembled an inpatient and emergency department (ED) care management redesign team.
-Team members comprised care managers, social workers, nurses and other healthcare professionals associated with vital care management positions.
+LifeBridge Health in Baltimore, Maryland, assembled an inpatient and emergency department (ED) care management redesign team comprised of care managers, social workers, nurses and other healthcare professionals associated with vital care management positions.
 The new team helped provider leaders accomplish two goals:

 - Identify the various gaps and redundancies among physicians

-- Distinguish ownership of care management staff roles through new job descriptions and day-in-the-life summaries, a.k.a. overview of daily routines, primary duties and activities.
+- Distinguish ownership of care management staff roles through new job descriptions and day-in-the-life summaries, a.k.a. overviews of daily routines, primary duties and activities

 Redesigning team roles across the continuum is far from a static process.
 In fact, LifeBridge Health used town hall meetings to position physician leaders and nurses involved in population care management to communicate changes, secure engagement and encourage feedback to process improvement recommendations over time.
 Additional meetings ensued to permit team members to share successes and make further refinements to various care management roles.